 Wondermondo does not include all legends and stories related to cryptozoology.
 Here are included only these cases which are:

 - Linked to a certain place.
-Here are not included these cryptids which are reported in different places of larger regions – e.g. giant anaconds of South America or the fearsome j’ba fofi (1.5 m large spider) of Central Africa.
-In fact Wondermondo tries to keep the 500 km² rule and avoids to include landmarks which take larger area than this.
+Here are not included these cryptids which are reported in different places of larger regions – e.g. giant anacondas of South America or the fearsome j’ba fofi (1.5 m large spider) of Central Africa.
+In fact, Wondermondo tries to keep the 500 km² rule and avoids to include landmarks which take larger area than this.

 - Repeating over a longer time.
 Cryptozoology has many cases when some weird beasts are seen only once or few times over a short time period.
 Such cases are not included here – Wondermondo describes more or less permanent phenomena.
 There are rather many cryptids which are well known for many centuries.